oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/helidon-vm-only-script-driven-oci-setup-core-environment.md

 You are a federated user, your user name is oracleidentitycloudservice/tim.graves@oracle.com, saved details
 ```

-  6. The script next creates a compartment to work in, you will be asked if you want to use the tenancy root as the parent, if you are in a free trial then enter `y`
+  6. The script next creates a compartment to work in, you will be asked if you want to use the tenancy root as the parent, if you are in a free trial tenancy then enter `y`

-<details><summary><b>Only read if you are not in a free trial or are sharing it !</b></summary>
+<details><summary><b>Only read if you are not in a free trial tenancy, or are sharing a free trial with other people !</b></summary>

   You should chose the tenancy root unless you are in a shared trial or a commercial tenancy and you explicitly understand you need to work somewhere other than the tenancy root.
 If you really want to create or reuse a compartment somewhere other than the tenancy root enter `n` and follow the instructions that will be displayed.